barjenbruchlaw/word-list-scanner/README.md

     match_end: integer

 I use this to search an email body for a test phrase.
 This allows me to categorize the email and find certain template values.

+This is a single file application and uses only vanilla Python.
+No package dependencies at all.